Costa Rica Residency Permit

 Costa Rica Residency Permit Benefits

-• Pathway to permanent residency and citizenship
+• Clear residency pathway: Provides a straightforward route to permanent residency and citizenship in Costa Rica.

 Program page Side